Crunch-io/crunch-cube/README.md

 ## Changes

+#### 1.9.15
+- Implement pairwise indices for Wishart, directly in cube

 #### 1.9.14
 - Fix how Headings and Subtotals are treated in pairwise indices
 - Row dimension is treated when calculating indices, while the column dimension